Everything you need to know about Red Bull Junior Brothers

 The carrot of a pro contract with BORA - hansgrohe

-The Red Bull Junior Brothers programme is offering young athletes a chance to compete for a BORA – hansgrohe U19 pro-contract.
+The Red Bull Junior Brothers program is offering young athletes a chance to compete for a BORA – hansgrohe U19 pro-contract.
 Two athletes will be awarded contracts.

 That contract will be with BORA – hansgrohe's junior development team, Team Auto Eder.
 Additionally, the two athletes will receive a Red Bull athlete partnership deal, and all that entails.